useflyyer/flyyer-docs/guides/javascript/nextjs.md

 ```

 :::note
-For link previews this code needs to be static or server-side rendered.
-Next.js does this by default so it should work without any effort.
-If you're having trouble, we suggest to set this up directly on the page handler (inside the `pages/` folder).
+If you're having trouble, set this up directly on the page handler (inside the `pages/` folder) and make sure your `og:image` and `twitter:image` meta-tags are not being overwritten elsewhere.
 :::

 ## Advanced usage

 ### Signed URLs

 The module `@flayyer/flayyer` supports HMAC and JWT signatures.
 It's important to use [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) so your secret key is not exposed client-side.
-To find your `secret key`, go to [your dashboard](https://flayyer.com/dashboard/_/projects?ref=docs) > Your project > Advanced settings > Signed URLS, and enable the signing strategy you desire.
+To find your `secret key`, go to [your dashboard](https://flayyer.com/dashboard/_/projects?ref=docs) > your project > Advanced settings > Signed URLS, and enable the signing strategy you desire.

 ```jsx title="pages/index.js" {4,8-9,21-31}
 import Head from "next/head"